 - 3 Mins

 Changes to India data privacy laws have been a long time coming.
-A 2017 Supreme Court decision sparked legislative overhaul when concluding that privacy is a fundamental right.
+A 2017 US Supreme Court decision sparked legislative overhaul when concluding that privacy is a fundamental right.
 A bill was introduced soon thereafter leading to years of review, multiple versions, and debate.
 In August, India’s Digital Personal Data Protection Act of 2023 (DPDPA) received presidential assent.
-The law was modeled after the EU’s General Data Protection Regulation (GDPR).
+The law was modelled after the EU’s General Data Protection Regulation (GDPR).
 It was originally poised to be stricter than the GDPR but that did not come into fruition, as the final version of the law was scaled back.

 Positioned as one of the largest open internet markets and a major hub for offshore outsourcing projects, the India law will likely make a lot of waves and significantly influence global policy.
 Those coming under the DPDPA’s purview need to understand compliance obligations quickly, as it is anticipated to become effective next summer.
 A firm date is yet to be set.